-To open the panel, click on the Export icon in the lower right corner of the main Resize 2017 window, or can choose Export from the File menu.
-Once selected, the Export panel opens on the right side of the Resize 2017 window, letting you select a group of options as you prepare to export a photo.
-By default, the panel includes three panes, which are fairly straightforward in their operation: File Type, Location, and File Names.
+To open the panel, click the Export icon in the lower right corner of the module selector, or choose Export from the File menu.
+Once selected, the Export panel opens on the right side of the Resize window, letting you select a group of options as you prepare to export a photo.
+By default, the panel includes three active panes, which are fairly straightforward to use: File Type, Location, and Rename, which are all located at the bottom of the panel.
 These are the minimum options needed to export a file, but you can also add the following panes to the panel, expanding your export controls: Photo Size, Watermark, Sharpening, Tiling and Gallery Wrap.